 Oscar Zoroaster, the actual wizard from The Wonderful Wizard of Oz reminds us about the illusion of power, where principles becomes negotiable if the end justifies the means.
-Dorothy Gale, on the other hand, provides a shinning example of henosis embodied in the midst of Job-like hardships.
+Dorothy Gale, on the other hand, provides a shinning example of the promise of wholeness embodied in the midst of Job-like hardships.
 Chapter ten looks at sacred antagonists and incorruptible solutions that recreate our henosis home.
-Henosis is an enlightened form because it incorporates each of the previous forms.
+Wholeness (henosis) is an enlightened form because it incorporates each of the previous forms.

 - Love is what we are and what we take with us when we die.

 - Cherish is a grammar school primer containing the essence of love.